ga4gh-metadata/SchemaBlocks/main/doc/biosample.md

 ```
 'data_use_conditions' : {
-  'label' : 'no restriction',
+  'id' : 'DUO:0000004',
-  'id' : 'DUO:0000004'
+  'label' : 'no restriction'
 }
 ```

 --------------------------------------------------------------------------------
 ### description

 A free text description of the biosample.
+This should not contain any structured data.

 #### Example